 All candidates must pass the EDGE Exam in order to become an EDGE Expert.
 We’ve compiled some tips to help you pass the EDGE Exam on your first try.

-The EDGE Exam is administered by Prometric (a third-party testing center) and currently costs $60 USD.
+The EDGE Exam is administered by Prometric (a third-party testing center) and currently costs $100 USD.
 A complete list of testing center locations may be found at prometric.com/edge by clicking on the “Locate a Test Center” link.
+You may also take the EDGE Exam from the comfort of your home or office as long as your workspace and computer meet the requirements specified in the Remotely Proctored Candidate Information Bulletin.
 The exam is administered via computer and consists of 75 multiple-choice questions, with a 2.5-hour limit.
 All exams are closed-book.
 The exam is currently available in English, Chinese, Spanish, Vietnamese and Indonesian Bahasa.